microsoft/nni/docs/source/experiment/exp_management.rst

 Management with web portal
 --------------------------

 Experiment management on web potral gives an quick overview of all the experiment on users' machine.
 Users can easily switch to one experiment from this page.
-Users can refer to the :ref:`web page of experiment management <exp-manage-webportal>` for details.
+Users can refer to the :ref:`exp-manage-webportal` page for details.
 The experiment management on web portal is still under intensive development to bring more user-friendly features.